Deutsch: Backen / Español: Hornear / Português: Assar / Français: Cuisson / Italiano: Cottura al forno

 - Pre-Workout Snacks: Baked items such as energy bites or high-carb muffins that provide sustained energy.

-- Post-Workout Recovery: Protein-rich baked goods that aid in muscle recovery and replenish glycogen stores.
+- Post-Workout Recovery: Protein-rich baked goods that aid in Muscle recovery and replenish Glycogen stores.

 - Meal Prep: Baked dishes like casseroles, protein-packed quiches, or roasted vegetables for easy, nutritious meal planning.